 How do I get my child support updated?

 Changes in child support payments are not automatic.
 There are two ways child support can be modified.
 The first is through an annual assessment.
-In Colorado, parents are supposed to reassess and recalculate their child support agreement “once a year or less”.
+In Colorado, parents are supposed to reassess and recalculate their child support agreement “once a year or less.”
 This reassessment will be based on changes in income, parenting time, and other factors, like child care and living expenses.
-If there have been no changes to income parenting time, etc., then the annual reassessment is not required.
+If there have been no changes to income, parenting time, etc., then the annual reassessment is not required.

 If a change has occurred, however, the court requires this annual reassessment.
 Both parents have a duty to report any changes that have happened over the previous year.
 This is supposed to make it more difficult for either parent to hide information, especially an increase in income, from the other parent.
+If you are pursuing a child support modification in Colorado, courts will look at all financial changes before making a decision.

 The second way child support can be modified is through a request to the court to modify the child support order.
 If your ex does not agree to your modification request, the court will request a hearing to determine the appropriate course of action.
 Afterward, the court will issue an order either modifying your existing child support order or denying the request to do so.
+If you are seeking a child support modification in Colorado, legal professionals can help guide you through this process.

 Am I entitled to back pay?

-If your request for child support modification is approved, you will generally get child support back pay to the time you filed a request for a change with the court.
+If your request for child support modification in Colorado is approved, you will generally get child support back pay to the time you filed a request for a change with the court.
 It will not apply prior to the time of filing.
 For example, if your ex gets a raise in August, you file a Motion to Modify Child Support in October, and the Motion is approved in December, you are entitled to “back pay” beginning in October.
 You are not entitled to back pay for August and September before the Motion was filed.
 This means that it is important to request a change with the court as soon as you know that there is a change.

 If there is back pay, it will not be due all at once.
 Instead, it will be summed up and paid over the next two years.
 For example, if you are owed an extra $200 in child support for October and November, you won’t receive $200 in December.
 Instead, you will receive an extra $8.33 a month for the next two years.